nathanjukes/URL-Titan/README.md

 URL-Titan is a full stack web app that was fully built using C# within ASP.NET Core with the help of HTML, CSS, EF Core and finally Docker for the deployment.

 ## Using the App
-<h4>This app is currently being tested and deployed, feel free to view the source code though!</h4>

-The app is hosted at: (URL), simply head  there and begin using the web app!
+The app is hosted at: [Here!](http://url-titan.nathanjukes.tech), simply head  there and begin using the web app!

 Please note: This app is running entirely off my Raspberry Pi (As of Summer 2020) - Please be aware that downtime may occur in off-peak times.